Engin-Boot/no-oggy-in-cs-travikumar201/README.md

 ## Intention

-Function is used to remove 'oggy'.
+This function intends to remove strings containing "oggy" from a list of strings.

 ## Method